 Cook for 10 – 15 minutes , stirring often, until onions are caramelized and soft but not burned.

-Once the potatoes are done, you will mix in the caramelized onion and garlic for extra flavor!
+Once the potatoes are done, you will mix in the caramelized onion and garlic with a spoon until it is all combined.

 The goal is to get the potatoes as crispy as possible without burning.